 From traditional studs to contemporary barbells, the world of piercing offers endless options when it comes to bodily adornments.
 An accessory and a form of self-expression, the type of jewelry you don is just as important as the kind of piercing you get and where you get it.
 The choice is completely personal, but there are a few body piercings that remain popular among those looking for their first—or next—jewelry fix, and the captive bead ring is one of them.

-Odds are, you've seen someone with captive bead ring body jewelry and wondered exactly how it was put on and taken off.
-If you're new to piercings, or don't have piercings that require CBR, it can be a bit puzzling—the name isn't a lie, the bead is "captive."
-This can lead to issues when you're trying to figure out how to change your own jewelry, because odds are most people will just tell you to go see your piercer.
-If you're in a situation where a trip to the piercer isn't possible, that's going to be a frustrating answer.
+Odds are, you've seen someone with a captive bead ring and wondered exactly how it was put on and taken off.
+If you're new to piercings or don't have piercings that require CBR, it can be a bit puzzling—the name isn't a lie, the bead is "captive."
+Since this can lead to issues—including susceptibility to infection—when trying to change your jewelry yourself, we turned to pro piercers Janeese Brooks and Cozmo Faris, as well as Dr. Blair Murphy-Rose, to show us how it's done.

 Use your pliers to gently close the ring, leaving just enough room to allow the bead to snap in place.
 The bead will either have a hole all the way through or indentations on both sides, which is where the ring holds the bead.
 Grab the bead, line up the indentations up with the ends of the jewelry, and firmly push to pop the bead between them.
 If the bead is correctly inserted, you shouldn't be able to pull it back out, but it should still rotate on the axis of the ring itself.

-If you ordered your jewelry from an online store and don't know if it has been autoclaved, it's imperative that you take it to a local piercing studio and ask them to autoclave it for you.
-There will probably be a small charge, and it will probably take overnight—you might as well ask them to change your piercing when you pick it up.
+If you ordered your jewelry from an online store and don't know if it has been autoclaved (a fancy-sounding world for something that has been professionally sterilized), it's imperative that you take it to a local piercing studio and ask them to autoclave it for you.
+There will probably be a small charge, and it will probably take overnight so you might as well ask them to change your piercing when you pick it up.